 - Insurance managers compute and decide how to limit a company’s losses by obtaining appropriate insurances against risks.
 For example, the insurance manager would need to compute if it is better to make disability payments for an employee who gets hurt on the job or pay the possible costs imposed by a lawsuit against the company.

-What Licenses Required of an Finance MBA
+What Licenses Are Required for Finance MBAs?

 The Association for Financial Professionals provides the Certified Treasury Professional credential to those who pass their exam and have a minimum of 2 years of relevant experience.
 Certified public accountants (CPA’s) are licensed by their state’s board of accountancy.
 You must have a certain number of accounting credits and then take and pass the 4-part exam administered by the American Institute of Certified Public Accountants (AICPA).

-What Qualities Make a Successful MBA Financier
+What Qualities Make a Successful MBA Financier?

-|Analytical skills.||Executive level officers need assistance from key personnel on their teams to analyze their financial position and make many decisions every day that impact the organization.|
+|Analytical skills||Executive level officers need assistance from key personnel on their teams to analyze their financial position and make many decisions every day that impact the organization.|

-|Communication skills.||Financial managers often need to explain very complex financial transactions and statements to various constituents with varying degrees of financial acumen.
+|Communication skills||Financial managers often need to explain very complex financial transactions and statements to various constituents with varying degrees of financial acumen.
 Excellent communications are needed to assess the level of financial understanding of the recipient of the information and how best they understand numbers and data.
 For example, some want to see graphs, some need actual word problem examples, and some want comparative statements.|

-|Detail oriented.||Error-free reporting is an absolute must for financial managers.
+|Detail oriented||Error-free reporting is an absolute must for financial managers.
 High attention to detail is required for executives to trust the data they are given.|

-|Math skills.||Depending on your role and the type of organization you work for, a higher level of math ability is necessary to understand financial documents and perform complex calculations such as time value of money, forecasting debt pay off, calculating return on investment and many other useful figures.|
+|Math skills||Depending on your role and the type of organization you work for, a higher level of math ability is necessary to understand financial documents and perform complex calculations such as time value of money, forecasting debt pay off, calculating return on investment and many other useful figures.|

-|Organizational skills.||In addition to attention to detail, organizational skills are a highly coveted trait of the productive financial manager.
+|Organizational skills||In addition to attention to detail, organizational skills are a highly coveted trait of the productive financial manager.
 They must prioritize tasks and projects while dealing with emergencies.|

 Difference Between an MBA and a Masters in Finance